 The simulated SST has been validated against monthly climatological MODIS data in terms of both spatial pattern and seasonal variability within the research area (Fig. B4).
 The annually averaged spatial distribution of SST is well simulated by the model.
 The model successfully captures the cold coastal upwelled water as well as slightly warmer water masses further offshore.

 The simulated SST seasonality within the research region generally follows the seasonal trend of the observations, with a cool bias of less than 1°C. The surface waters within the research region are warmest in February to March matching the modelled/observed shallowest mixed layers and coldest from August to October.
 In general, the simulated SST matches the observations well both in terms of spatial pattern and seasonal variation.

-465 B5 Mesozooplankton distribution
+B5 Mesozooplankton distribution

 In addition, we calibrated zooplankton in the BioEBUS model against observational estimates (Fig. B5).
-It is something that is Calibration and assessment of simulated zooplankton is often omitted, despite the central role of zooplankton parameterisations on plankton dynamics (Anderson et al., 2010; Prowe et al., 2012).
-While the observations show a large spread, the simulated large-scale spatial distribution of mesozooplankton generally follows the observed pattern, with high mesozooplankton biomass
+It is something that is often omitted, despite the central role of zooplankton parameterisations on plankton dynamics (Anderson et al., 2010; Prowe et al., 2012).
+While the observations show a large spread, the simulated large-scale spatial distribution of mesozooplankton generally follows the observed pattern, with high mesozooplankton biomass in the upwelling region and low biomass further offshore.
+The model simulates a stripe of low zooplankton biomass concentrations in the focus region near the coast (due to offshore advection combined with slow mesozooplankton growth) that is difficult to assess, as observations near the coast are sparse.
+Though, the feature is apparent to some extent in the observations in the southern focus region.